JuliaLang/julia/README.md

 - **Darwin/OS X**
 - **FreeBSD**

-All three systems supported with both x86/64 (64-bit) and x86 (32-bit) architectures.
+All systems are supported with both x86/64 (64-bit) and x86 (32-bit) architectures.
+[Julia has been ported to Windows](https://github.com/loladiro/julia) as well, and Windows support will be merged into the julia mainline once it stabilizes.

 <a name="Source-Download-Compilation"/>
 ## Source Download & Compilation